Quasi-invariant Gaussian measures for the nonlinear wave equation in three dimensions: Renormalized energy estimate

 \begin{ackno}\rm

 T.S.G.~was supported by ESPRC as part of the MASDOC CDT at the University of Warwick, Grant No.~EP/HO23364/1.
-T.O.~was supported by the European Research Council (grant no.~637995 ``ProbDynDispEq'').
+T.O.~was supported by the European Research Council (grant no.~637995 ``ProbDynDispEq'' and grant no.~864138 ``SingStochDispDyn").
+N.T.~was supported by the ANR grant ODA (ANR-18-CE40-0020-01).
 H.W.~was supported by the Royal Society through the University Research Fellowship UF140187.
 T.S.G.~and H.W.~would like to thank the Isaac Newton Institute for Mathematical Sciences for support and hospitality during the program: ``Scaling limits, rough paths, quantum field theory'' when work on this paper was undertaken.
 This work was supported by EPSRC Grant Number EP/R014604/1.

 \end{ackno}